-DETAILS OF THE AMOUNT AVAILABLE FOR SET OFF IN PURSUANCE OF SUB-RULE (3) OF RULE 7 5.
-OF THE COMPANIES (CORPORATE SOCIAL RESPONSIBILITY POLICY) RULES, 2014 AND AMOUNT REQUIRED FOR SET OFF FOR THE FINANCIAL YEAR, IF ANY
+5. DETAILS OF THE AMOUNT AVAILABLE FOR SET OFF IN PURSUANCE OF SUB-RULE (3) OF RULE 7 OF THE COMPANIES (CORPORATE SOCIAL RESPONSIBILITY POLICY) RULES, 2014 AND AMOUNT REQUIRED FOR SET OFF FOR THE FINANCIAL YEAR, IF ANY

-Sr. No. Financial Year Amount available for set-off from preceding financial years (in ₹) Amount required to be set-off for the financial year, if any (in ₹) Nil (₹ crores) 6.
-Average net profit of the Company as per Section 135(5) 7. a) Two percent of average net pro fit of the Company as per Section 135(5): 161.70 b) Surplus arising out of the CSR p rojects or programmes or activities of the prev vious financial years Nil c) Amount required to be set off for the financial year, if any d) Total CSR obligation for the find ancial year (7a+7b-7c) 161.70
+No. Financial Year preceding financial years (in ₹) financial year, if any (in ₹) Nil (₹ crores) 6.
+Average net profit of the Company as per Section 135(5) 8,087 7. a) Two percent of average net profit of of the Company as per Section 135(5): 161.70 b) Surplus arising out of the CSR proje ects or programmes or activities of the previ ous financial years Nil c) Amount required to be set off for the ne financial year, if any Nil d) Total CSR obligation for the financ al year (7a+7b-7c) 161.70 b) Details of CSR amount spent against ongoing projects for the financial year: